adilshasrehman-source/inbound-lead-enrichment-ai-scoring/README.md

 # VIP Lead Enrichment & AI Scoring Pipeline

 ## 🎯 System Overview
-This automated architecture is engineered to instantly qualify and route inbound leads captured via form submissions.
-By intercepting raw lead data, the system automatically enriches firmographic profiles using Apollo.io and leverages Anthropic's Claude AI to evaluate lead quality.
+This automated architecture is engineered to empower the sales team by instantly identifying and routing the highest-value inbound leads.
+The pipeline intercepts new form submissions, enriches the firmographic data using Apollo.io, and leverages Anthropic's Claude AI to evaluate the true potential of the account.

-A primary function of this pipeline is hunting for "Hidden Enterprises"—leads from massive organizations who intentionally downplay their company size on inbound forms.
-High-priority (VIP) leads are instantly routed to the sales team via Slack, while low-scoring leads are quietly archived into a CRM or spreadsheet to prevent sales channel fatigue.
+While the system automatically filters out junk data and catches "hidden enterprises," its primary business goal is pure sales enablement: ensuring Account Executives spend their time prioritizing and attacking the most lucrative opportunities without doing manual research.

 ## 🔀 Architectural Diagram